AdobeDocs/experience-platform.en/help/dashboards/guides/segments.md

 ### [!UICONTROL Audience activation order] {#audience-activation-order}

-The [!UICONTROL Audience activation order] widget provides a three-column table that lists up to 10 audiences, the name of the destination, and the activation date of the audience.
-The list is ordered from high to low according to recency.
+The [!UICONTROL Audience activation order] widget provides a three-column table that lists the [!UICONTROL destination name], the [!UICONTROL platform], and the activation [!UICONTROL date] of the audience.
+The list is ordered from high to low according to recency and can accommodate up to 10 rows.

 ![The Audience activation order widget.](../images/segments/audience-activation-order.png)